espocrm/documentation/docs/administration/formula/string.md

 will return `'Hello world'`.

-Note: The REPLACE parameter mush be string.
+Note: The REPLACE parameter mush be a string.
 Use [number\format](number.md#numberformat) function to cast an integer or a float to a string.

 ## string\split